janicemarianjockim/Language-Models-for-GEC-in-Tamil/README.md

 T5 is fine-tuned for GEC tasks using a subset of the dataset.
 The model is trained using sequence-to-sequence tasks with token-level accuracy as the evaluation metric.
 # mBART
 mBART is employed for grammatical error correction by generating corrected sentences.
 The model's accuracy is evaluated on a sample dataset.
-# LSTM
+# BiLSTM
-The LSTM model is developed with regularization and hyperparameter tuning.
+The BiLSTM model is developed with regularization and hyperparameter tuning.
 It includes bidirectional LSTM layers with dropout to prevent overfitting.

 # Data Augmentation
 To increase the diversity of the training data, several data augmentation techniques were applied, including synonym replacement, random insertion, and word swapping.